google/WebFundamentals/src/content/en/updates/2018/05/webauthn.md

-WebAuthn extends the [Credential Management API](https://w3c.github.io/webappsec-credential-management/) and adds a new credential type called "PublicKeyCredential".
+WebAuthn extends the [Credential Management API](https://w3c.github.io/webappsec-credential-management/) and adds a new credential type called `PublicKeyCredential`.
 WebAuthn abstracts the communication between the browser and an authenticator and allows a user to:

 1. Create and register a public key credential for a website